TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-04-22-hidden-gems-of-php-packages-srab.md

 tweet: "New Post on the #php 🐘 blog: Hidden Gems of PHP Packages: Static Analysis Results Baseliner by @daveliddament"
 ---

 I found this package by random clicking on meetups on [Friends of PHP](https://friendsofphp.org/) and reading program of the meetup.
 One of them was Dave with his SARB - *Static Analysis Results Baseliner* tool.
 What an interesting name.
-In the Czech, I red *SRAB*, which means *coward*... what does such tool can do?
+In the Czech, I read *SRAB*, which means *coward*... what does such tool can do?

 ## What Does SARB Help You With?